-The price varies from a tour operator to another.
-The table below aims to give you an overview of what’s available, but I suggest to take a look at the tour operators’ websites directly to see what they offer.
+The price varies from one tour operator to another.
+The table below aims to give you an overview of what’s available, but I suggest taking a look at the tour operators’ websites directly to see what they offer.
 You can find a list of tour operators in Guyana here.

 |Tours||Cost per person||Minimum||Duration|